Jennifer Garner: Once Upon a Farm

+Angel City FC

+Garner is a part of the ownership group of Angel City FC of the National Women's Soccer League.

+Hobbies and ventures

+Garner plays the saxophone, a skill she learned playing in her high school marching band.

 Personal life

 Relationships and family

 Garner met co-star Scott Foley on the set of Felicity in 1998.
 They married in a ceremony at their home on October 19, 2000.
 The pair separated in March 2003.
 Garner filed for divorce in May 2003, citing irreconcilable differences, and divorce papers were signed in March 2004.
 She dated her Alias co-star Michael Vartan from August 2003 to mid-2004.

 Garner began dating Ben Affleck in August 2004, having established a friendship on the sets of Pearl Harbor (2001) and Daredevil (2003).
 They married on June 29, 2005, in a private Turks and Caicos ceremony.

-Victor Garber, who officiated the ceremony, and his (later) husband, Rainer Andreesen, were the only guests.
-Garner and Affleck have three children together: two daughters, Violet Anne Affleck (born in 2005) and Seraphina Rose Elizabeth Affleck (born in 2009), and one son, Samuel Garner Affleck (born in 2012).
+Former co-star and friend Victor Garber, who officiated the ceremony, and Garber's partner (and later husband), Rainer Andreesen, were the only guests.
+Garner and Affleck have three children together: Violet Anne Affleck, Fin Affleck, and Samuel Garner Affleck.
 The couple announced their intention to divorce in June 2015, and jointly filed legal documents in April 2017, seeking joint physical and legal custody of their children.
 The divorce was finalized in October 2018.

-Before dating Affleck, when Garner was filming 13 Going on 30 (2004), "her director, Gary Winick, suggested she get involved with Al-Anon, a group for people living with addicts."
-This would prove helpful later on, as she supported Affleck's struggles with alcoholism during their marriage and after they separated.
-She previously used the surnames Foley and Affleck during her marriages to Scott Foley and Ben Affleck, respectively.
+Garner supported Affleck's struggles with alcoholism during and after their marriage and has credited Al-Anon with changing "the dance" of their relationship.
+She previously used the surnames Foley and Affleck during her marriages to both men respectively.

-She dated businessman John C. Miller from mid-2018 to early 2020.
-The couple resumed their relationship in April 2021.
+Garner dated businessman John C. Miller from mid-2018 to early 2020.
+After separating for a year, Garner and Miller's relationship resumed in 2021.

-Religion
+Religious beliefs

 Although Garner stopped attending church regularly after moving to Los Angeles, her three children were baptized as members of the United Methodist Church in her hometown of Charleston, West Virginia.
 In 2015, she and her family began attending weekly Methodist church services in Los Angeles.

 Stalking incident

 Garner was stalked by Steven Burky from 2002 to 2003, and again from 2008 to 2009.
 Garner, her then-husband Affleck, and their daughter Violet obtained a restraining order in 2008.
 Burky was arrested in December 2009 outside Violet's preschool.
 He was charged with two counts of stalking, to which he pleaded not guilty by reason of insanity.
-In March 2010, he was ruled insane, sent to California's state mental hospital, and ordered to stay away from the Garner-Affleck family for 10 years if released.
+In March 2010, he was adjudicated insane, sent to California's state mental hospital, and ordered to stay away from the Garner-Affleck family for 10 years if released.